Monday 25 November 2013

 The reason why the Navy found itself rudderless now that war was declared is the fault of this man:

-Kaiser Wilhelm II.
-Warning: not as competent as he looks.
+Caution: not as competent as he looks

 The Kaiser many years ago had embarked Germany on a costly arms race with Britain, building a mighty surface fleet to challenge the Royal Navy.
 This, historians agree, was a terrible idea, as you don't fight the enemy where they most want to be fought.
 By the time World War One arrived, the Germans had a fleet of battleships and dreadnoughts second to none – except the Royal Navy, who still greatly outnumbered them.
 To make matters worse, no one in the Naval high command had any idea what to do if war actually happened between Britain and Germany.
 This was also the Kaiser's fault.
 The head of both the Army and the Navy, the Kaiser was content to let the Army's brilliant set of staff officers do the real planning.
 With the Navy; in contrast, the Kaiser continually reserved all important decisions for himself, despite the fact that he didn't really have the intellect or the time to give them his full attention.
 The result was a service that was very well equipped, but one utterly without direction as to what to do if the storm-clouds over Europe actually broke into war.